aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Tail.md

 # Tail

-Set the [tailtarget](../../Notable%20local%20variable/tailtarget.md) to an [Entity data](../../../TextAsset%20Data/Entity%20data.md) and optionally change the animation state of the new target [Entity data](../../../TextAsset%20Data/Entity%20data.md)  with a hide/unhide of the textbox in [Dialogue mode](../../Dialogue%20mode.md).
+Set the [tailtarget](../../Notable%20local%20variable/tailtarget.md) to an [Entity](../../../Entities/Entity.md) and optionally change the animation state of the new target [Entity](../../../Entities/Entity.md)  with a hide/unhide of the textbox in [Dialogue mode](../../Dialogue%20mode.md).

 ## Syntax